Drishyam (2015 film)

-Drishyam is a 2015 Indian Hindi-language crime thriller film directed by Nishikant Kamat.
-A remake of the eponymous 2013 Malayalam film starring Mohanlal, the film stars Ajay Devgn, Tabu and Shriya Saran.
-Ishita Dutta, Mrunal Jadhav, Rajat Kapoor, Kamlesh Sawant and Rishab Chadha play supporting roles.
+Drishyam is a 2015 Indian Hindi-language crime drama film, directed by Nishikant Kamat and produced by Viacom 18 Motion Pictures and Panorama Studios.
+A remake of the eponymous 2013 Malayalam film, the film stars Ajay Devgn, Tabu, Shriya Saran.
+Ishita Dutta, Mrunal Jadhav, Rajat Kapoor, Kamlesh Sawant, Prasanna Ketkar and Rishab Chadha.

-The film was released in theatres worldwide on 31 July 2015, and in China in 2022.
-Upon its release, it was a critical and commercial success.
+The film was released on 31 July 2015, and in China in 2022.
+Upon release, it was a critical and commercial success.
 A sequel titled Drishyam 2 was released in 2022.

 Plot

 Vijay Salgaonkar is an orphan who dropped out of school at the fourth grade.
-He then becomes a businessman in Goa.
+He is now a businessman running a cable TV service in Goa, the Mirage Cable Company.
 He is married to Nandini and has two daughters: Anju, his adopted elder daughter and Anu, his youngest daughter.
 His only interest, apart from his family, is watching films.
+He has often helped people with ideas he learned from films.

 During a school camp, a nude video of Anju gets recorded by another student, Sameer "Sam" Deshmukh, who is the son of the Inspector-general of police Meera Deshmukh.
 Sam uses the video to blackmail Anju for sexual favors.
 That night, he turns up at her house and when Nandini arrives, she pleads with him to delete the video and leave Anju alone.
 He agrees on the condition that Nandini sleep with him.
 Anju while trying to knock the phone with the video out of Sam's hand, strikes his head accidentally with a rod, killing him.
 Anju and Nandini bury Sam's dead body in a compost pit, and this act is witnessed by Anu.

-The next morning, when Vijay comes home, he is informed of the incident by Nandini, and he devises a way to save his family from the police.
-He constructs an elaborate "drishyam" (or visual) to cover up the murder and create an airtight alibi for the family.
-He constructs their alibis by taking a trip after the fact to Panaji for a religious sermon, which of course they miss because they go there the day after.
-However he returns for the same trip a week later and reinforces their earlier visit - with just the dates changed so the witnesses will corroborate their presence on the day of the murder.
-Then he removes Sam's broken phone and disposes of his car in a lake, which is seen by Sub-inspector Laxmikant Gaitonde, who holds a grudge against Vijay.
+The next morning, arriving home, Vijay is informed of the incident by Nandini and quickly devises a scheme to save his family from the police.
+He constructs an elaborate coverup for the murder and creates an airtight alibi for the family by taking a trip to Panaji for a religious sermon Nandini had previously requested to attend.
+However, he returns for the same trip a week later and reinforces their earlier visit - with just the dates changed so the witnesses will corroborate their presence on the day of the murder.
+He removes Sam's broken phone and disposes of his car in a lake, which is seen by Sub-inspector Laxmikant Gaitonde, who holds a grudge against Vijay.